Warts are caused by human papillomaviruses.

 Mosaic warts are clusters of smaller plantar warts that join together.
 Like other plantar warts, they are often tender.

 Periungual warts are thickened, cauliflower-like growths around the nails.
 The nail may lose its cuticle, and other skin infections (such as paronychia Acute Paronychia Acute paronychia is a bacterial infection of the nail fold.
-In acute paronychia, bacteria (usually Staphylococcus aureus or streptococci) enter through a break in the skin resulting from a hangnail... read more ) can develop around the nail.
+In acute paronychia, bacteria (usually Staphylococcus aureus or streptococci) enter through a break in the skin resulting from... read more ) can develop around the nail.
 These warts are more common among people who bite their nails or have occupations where the hands are chronically wet such as dishwashers and bartenders.